 Shopping for a home used to be both stressful and time-consuming – looking through countless listings in the newspaper, driving around neighborhoods looking at for-sale signs and houses, carving out time for showings, and more.
 But today you can do most of that online, in the early stages at least.
 In fact, nearly half of all buyers began their search online.
 Still, there are disadvantages to house hunting online and some definite pitfalls.
-So here’s what you can and cannot determine by searching for homes online in Inland Empire.
+So here’s what you can and cannot determine by searching for homes online in Riverside.

 Advantages of Searching for Homes Online

 With the explosion of online real estate listings in the last few years, the way we search for homes has been radically altered.
 Now, with just a few clicks, you can, according to U.S.News, “find the sales price of the home next door, search for listings, in a given school zone and take virtual tours of homes you’re interested in.”
-So there are indeed several advantages to searching for homes online in Inland Empire, especially with respect to convenience, time savings, and what you can easily determine without wasting gas, for example:
+So there are indeed several advantages to searching for homes online in Riverside, especially with respect to convenience, time savings, and what you can easily determine without wasting gas, for example:

 Formerly, searching for a new home was often accompanied by a good amount of disappoint.
 After spending time reading ads and driving around, buyers would often be disappointed on finally touring a home because it wasn’t what they thought it would be after all.
 But searching online can eliminate a lot of that disappointment because of the many high-quality listing photos available.
 You can determine early on whether the home is really what you’re looking for.
 In fact, among the buyers who conducted their searches online, 87% reported the photos as being very helpful, and 84% found detailed information about the property useful.